MathiasThor/Genetic_ANN_Ludo_player/readme.txt

   neural_network*:      This is the code used for the ANN and for testing.
 ====*====

-If you have questions or problems with the code fell free to contact me.
+If you have questions or problems with the code feel free to contact me.